aalogan/London-Fire-Brigade-Callouts/README.md

 ---

 #### Sunrise and Sunset Times <br />
-[Earth System Research Laboratories](https://www.esrl.noaa.gov/gmd/grad/solcalc/calcdetails.html) A spreadsheet to download to calculate the official sunrise and sunset times anywhere on earth. <br />
+[Earth System Research Laboratories](https://www.esrl.noaa.gov/gmd/grad/solcalc/calcdetails.html) A spreadsheet to download to calculate the official sunrise and sunset times anywhere on earth over a calendar year. <br />

 ---